IyiKuyoro/Tiddy/README.md

 # Tiddy

 Tiddy is a nice slack app that helps keep your workspace clean by moving messages to the appropriate channel.
-This application is still in development and we are currently working towards our beta release.
-You can follow the progress of development [here](https://www.pivotaltracker.com/n/projects/2352433).

 ![Home page image](https://res.cloudinary.com/iyikuyoro/image/upload/v1584092692/GitHub%20Readme%20Images/Screenshot_2020-03-13_at_10.44.07.png)